ViaScientific/vfdocs/docs/ViaFoundry/demo_metadata-basics.md

       ![image](../metadata_geo_images/geo_data1.png)

-2.Click the Insert button to enter Demo Project into the name field using the form.
+2. Click the Insert button to enter Demo Project into the name field using the form.
 After that, click the save button.

       ![image](../metadata_basic_images/series_insert.png)

 3. Importing Biosamples: Go to the collection dropdown and change its value to `Biosamples`.
 This time we will insert 6 Biosamples using Spreadsheet view.
 Click the `Edit in Spreadsheet` button.